 Background Information: Don C. Faith Middle School is located on the Ft.
-Benning Army Installation at Fort Benning, Georgia under the direction of Dr. Joan Islas, Principal.
+Benning Army Installation at Fort Benning, Georgia under the direction of Dr. Joan Verrett, Principal.

 Faith Middle School PTO maintains a Facebook page for parents to exchange information however it is not a source of official DoDEA information, please refer to our school website for official information.
 Faith MS PTO Facebook page